wo984c/LinuxHosting/Readme.md

     # chmod 600 .ssh/aws-key
     ```

-1. SSH Access to your lightsail instance
+1. SSH Access to your lightsail

     a.
 Find the public IP Address of the instance
     b.
 Connect to the instance using the default username
     ```